youyanggu/covid19_projections/about.md

 * Add estimate for the number of infected individuals

 2020-04-07
-* Add projections for all EU countries and 10 non-EU countries
+* Add projections for all European Union countries and 10 non-European Union countries

 2020-04-05
 * Launch [covid19-projections.com](https://covid19-projections.com/)